-Putting a floor on poverty so that each and every baby born can have a safe childhood.
+The overall objective remains that of putting a floor on poverty so that each and every baby born can have a safe childhood.

 Once again, by way of disclaimer, the overall goal is now to explain why we need both equ. + justice, & why in 4 phases.
 This chapter is part of showing what Phases I-IV could look like as potential roadmap for a fully inclusive society for all of us.
 This vision is laid out in the hope that All HumanKind will eventually have each person’s basic needs met, without taking anything from anyone, and without violence, intimidation, nor coercion of any kind.

-— (Next Wednesday: Chapter 6, section II of to how to get there… )
+— (Next Wednesday: Chapter 10, section III.
+B. )